GerrardYNWA/gerrardynwa.github.io/source/_posts/daily-english-dictation.md

 ### DD-35

-> It’s great.
-It’s um, been a little bit nerve-wracking, um, and it’s been a long process to get here.
+> It's great.
+It's um, been a little bit nerve-wracking, um, and it's been a long process to get here.

 ### DD-36